 I Det Glimrande Mörkrets Djup (1997)

-This is another lesser-known gem from the Swedish Black Metal scene, being Sorhin's debut
+This is another lesser-known gem from the Swedish black metal scene, being Sorhin's

-full-length.
-Scathing, hateful vocals, sharp guitars and blinding speed assault the listener from the very beginning of "Godhetens
+debut full-length.
+Scathing, hateful vocals, sharp guitars and blinding speed assault the listener from the very beginning

-Fall" and it does not let up.
-I discovered this on a freezing Winter day, and I think this was a very appropriate time to
+of "Godhetens Fall" and it does not let up.
+I discovered this on a freezing Winter day, and I think this was a very appropriate

-that the sense of melody reminds me more of the early Norwegian bands rather than the blasting, lifeless sounds of some of
+I mean that the sense of melody reminds me more of the early Norwegian bands rather than the blasting, lifeless sounds of

 there are tempo shifts, the fast-paced songs dominate until we arrive at "Svartvintras" ("The Black Winter") which is slower

 and has almost a Burzum-like quality to the main riff.
 Of course, this song speeds up as well, but it is not without feeling.

 As much as I loathe to admit it, the vocal delivery here is quite similar to Satyricon's The Shadowthrone.
 Luckily,

 this is a much more solid album than that and is not plagued with worthless keyboards to act as a crutch to create atmosphere.